1.3. Build with AI Assistants and LLMs

 Ask About Documentation Pages#

-If you need more help understanding a specific documentation page, you can click the "Explain with AI Assistant" link in the page's right sidebar.
+If you need more help understanding a specific documentation page, you can click the "Explain this page" link in the page's right sidebar.
 This will open the AI Assistant and provide context about the current page, allowing you to ask questions related to the content.

 Formatting and Code Blocks#